-Honors Biology A&B
+Biology A&B Honors

-Prerequisite: teacher rec and concurrent with GSE Honors Algebra 1. or higher math
+Prerequisite: teacher rec and concurrent with GSE Honors Geom. or higher math

-Honors Biology is an honors sophomore level class.
-The first semester includes inorganic and organic chemistry principles, cell structures and function, cellular processes, cellular respiration, photosynthesis, cellular reproduction, genetics, and DNA.
-The second semester deals with evolution, biological diversity and its classification, plant and animal forms and function.
-Honors biology is a laboratory-based class.
+Honors Biology topics of study include inorganic and organic chemistry principles, cell structures and function, cellular processes, cellular respiration, photosynthesis, and cellular reproduction, genetics, and DNA, evolution, biological diversity and its classification, and biotechnology.
+Honors Biology is a laboratory-based class.
 Students will be involved in computer-based and traditional lab activities with an emphasis on collaborative inquiry exploration.
 Students will take the state Georgia Milestones EOC at the end of the course.